-Rescue Mode allows you to check the health of your Dedicated Server's hardware and connect to it via SSH to perform different troubleshooting tasks; a few of which are:
+Rescue Mode allows you to check the health of your Dedicated Server's hardware and connect to it via SSH to perform different troubleshooting tasks; a few of which are as follows:

 - Launch an